Van Breda murders

 The Van Breda murders were the killings of three family members and serious injury of another on 27 January 2015 at a golf estate in Stellenbosch, Western Cape, South Africa.
-After a year and a half of investigations by the South African Police Service, the family's youngest son, Henri Christo van Breda, surrendered to police in June 2016 and was released on bail the next day.
+After a year and a half of investigations by the South African Police Service, the family's youngest son, Henri Christo van Breda (born November 1, 1994), surrendered to police in June 2016 and was released on bail the next day.

 Henri was found guilty of murder, attempted murder, and obstruction of justice on 21 May 2018 by the Western Cape High Court.

 He was sentenced to life imprisonment for each of the three murders; 15 years' for attempted murder; and 12 months' for obstruction.
 The sentences are to run concurrently.

 Murders

 On 27 January 2015, Martin van Breda, 54, the managing director of the Australian branch of Engel & Völkers, his wife, Teresa, 55, and their eldest son, Rudi, 22, were found dead in their home, victims of an axe attack.
 Their daughter, Marli, 16, was in a critical condition having sustained serious head injuries.
 The family's youngest son, Henri, 20, was slightly injured in the incident with only minor lacerations to show.

 According to court papers, Henri called his girlfriend at 4:42 a.m., which went unanswered, and then searched the Internet for local emergency numbers.
 Almost three hours later, he made a call to emergency services, exclaiming, "My ... my family and me were attacked ... by a guy with an axe."
 The audio recording of this conversation with emergency operators was made available by local broadcaster eNCA a few days after the attack.